luisgc93/python_blogs/README.md

-# python_blogs
+# python_resources
-A collection of my favourite articles/resources about Python & Django 🐍
+A collection of my favourite articles and videos about all things Python 🐍

 1. Code conventions:
 <br/>https://www.dabapps.com/blog/django-models-and-encapsulation